-In addition to these benefits, rhinoplasty can often boost one’s self-image and esteem, helping many patients to feel more confident in their daily professional, social, and personal interactions.
+In addition to these benefits, rhinoplasty can often boost one’s self-image and self-esteem, helping many patients to feel more confident in their daily professional, personal and social interactions.

 How Is the Rhinoplasty Procedure Performed?

-Dr. Godek performs both closed and open rhinoplasty, and the specific technique employed will depend on the patient’s unique needs and goals.
-With closed rhinoplasty, all incisions are made inside the nose, and nasal modifications are conducted without direct visual access to underlying anatomy.
-Generally reserved for more complex cases, open rhinoplasty involves a small incision made across the base of the columella (the tissue separating the nostrils), allowing for the skin to be separated from the underlying nasal framework.
-All other incisions during open rhinoplasty are then performed inside the nose.
+Dr. Godek performs both closed and open-tip rhinoplasty, and the specific technique employed will depend on the patient’s unique needs and goals.
+With a closed rhinoplasty, all incisions are made inside of the nose, and nasal modifications are conducted with limited visual access to the underlying anatomy.
+Generally reserved for more complex cases, an open-tip rhinoplasty involves a small incision made across the base of the columella (the tissue separating the nostrils), allowing for the skin to be separated from the underlying nasal framework.
+All other incisions during open-tip rhinoplasty are then performed inside the nose.

-Once the incisions are made (regardless of which approach is used), cartilage, bone, and soft nasal tissues are carefully recontoured until an optimal outcome is achieved.
-While making these adjustments, Dr. Godek takes great care to use a “limited-touch” technique to help minimize tissue trauma and reduce postoperative side effects like bruising and swelling.
-In certain instances, a cartilage and/or bone graft taken from elsewhere in the body may be necessary to attain the desired results.
+Once the incisions are made (regardless of which approach is used), cartilage, bone, and the soft nasal tissues are carefully recontoured until an optimal outcome is achieved.
+While making these adjustments, Dr. Godek takes great care to use a “limited-touch” technique to help minimize tissue trauma and reduce post-operative side effects like bruising and swelling.
+In certain instances, a cartilage or bone graft taken from elsewhere in the body may be necessary to obtain the desired results.

 Dr. Godek is highly skilled and experienced in performing revision rhinoplasties.
-In fact, many surgeons throughout the region refer particularly difficult revision rhinoplasty cases to him due to his level of expertise in both primary and secondary nasal surgery.
+In fact, many surgeons throughout the region refer particularly difficult revision rhinoplasty cases to him due to his very high level of expertise.

 What Is Rhinoplasty Recovery Like?

-Bruising and swelling are common side effects of rhinoplasty, though these usually diminish within a few weeks.
+Bruising and swelling are common side effects of rhinoplasty, although these usually diminish within a few weeks.
 Some degree of tenderness and discomfort in the area is also common initially, but most patients find that oral medication can effectively alleviate these symptoms until they fully resolve on their own.
-If open rhinoplasty was performed, the external incision line should remain relatively inconspicuous due to its location, and any potential scarring tends to fade over time with proper care.
+If an open-tip rhinoplasty was performed, the external incision remains relatively hidden due to its location, and any potential scarring tends to fade over time with proper care.

-If you are considering rhinoplasty and would like to schedule a consultation with Dr. Godek, we invite you to contact our practice online or by phone at (732) 281-1988 today.
-We look forward to helping you achieve your goals.
+If you are considering rhinoplasty and would like to schedule a consultation with Dr. Godek, we invite you to contact our practice online or by phone at (732) 908-2599 today.
+We look forward to helping you to achieve your goals.